───✱*.。:。✱*.:。✧*.。✰*.:。✧*.。:。*.。✱ ───

 Nuking Their Webhook

-With this, I wrote a little Python script to send this message, every second, to their webhook:
+Once I had the original source, I was able to identify that they were exfiltrating data to a Discord webhook.
+So, I wrote a little Python script to send this message, every second, to their webhook.

 This worked, after sending this message every second for about 2 hours, it returned a 404 error, indicating that the webhook was removed.